October 30, 2022

 A year or so ago, my school hosted a fundraising garage sale.
 We filled part of a classroom not being used for the summer with donations.
 We had all kinds of things – plastic play kitchen sets, a cat-shaped keyboard, toy cars, dolls, a bin of dress-up clothes, bikes, and the list goes on.
 The other half of the classroom still had Montessori materials neatly arranged on shelves.

-I watched as a two-and-a-half year old girl walked into the room, looked at all the toys, even touching some of them, and went straight to the shelves of materials and took great delight in working with a cylinder block (one of the Montessori sensorial materials).
+I watched as a two-and-a-half-year-old girl walked into the room, looked at all the toys, even touched some of them, and went straight to the shelves of materials and took great delight in working with a cylinder block (one of the Montessori sensorial materials).
 She was not prompted in any way, nor did I put her in the room as a test or experiment.
 She was not a student at our school returning to the familiar joys of the classroom.
-She was a child entering into a room filled with choices and after seeing what was available, she chose what she wanted (or needed) most.
+She was a child entering a room filled with choices and after seeing what was available, she chose what she wanted (or needed) most.

 Often in Montessori, we speak of the materials calling out to the children, and we do our best to make sure that call is clear.
 That is why our classrooms tend to be simple and uncluttered, decorated to the point of orderly beauty, not to the point of distraction.
 The children want to engage in the classroom.
 They want the experience that the materials will give them because they will get more learning from that experience than from flashy toys or reasoned rhetoric from an adult.